Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Conclusion

 \section{Conclusion}

-We presented a novel design in the \hetu v2 DL system---\hspmd, which extends the SPMD paradigm to support heterogeneous parallelization through sharding annotations and hierarchical communication.
-By addressing both spatial and temporal heterogeneity, \hetu bridges the gap between SPMD's symmetric execution and the emerging demands of asymmetric execution for large-scale model training.
-We evaluated \hetu under various scenarios including heterogeneous clusters, elastic training, and mixed-length training, demonstrating its superior effectiveness and efficiency.
+We present \system, a novel system that extends the SPMD paradigm to support heterogeneous parallelization and dynamic reconfiguration, addressing both \textit{spatial} and \textit{temporal} heterogeneity.
+Through low-level sharding annotations and hierarchical communication, \system bridges the gap between SPMD's inherent symmetric constraints and the emerging demands of asymmetric execution in large-scale DL training.
+Extensive evaluation across (a) heterogeneous devices, (b) unstable devices, and (c) mixed-length data demonstrates \system's effectiveness and broad applicability.